-Atlanta, Georgia, USA August 19, 2021: US-based medical device company and producer of the NaturalVue® (etafilcon A) Multifocal 1 Day Contact Lenses Visioneering Technologies, Inc (ASX: VTI) (Visioneering or Company), has today released its Appendix 4D Half Yearly Report for the six months ended 30 June 2021.
+US-based medical device company and producer of the NaturalVue® (etafilcon A) Multifocal 1 Day Contact Lenses Visioneering Technologies, Inc. (ASX: VTI) ('Visioneering' or 'the Company') today released its Appendix 4D Half Year Final Results for the half year ended 30 June 2023.

 The Half Yearly Report does not include all of the commentary, notes and information that are typically found in an annual financial report.
-Accordingly, this Half Yearly Report should be read in conjunction with Visioneering Technologies' annual report for the year ended December 31, 2020 and any public announcements made by the Company during the subsequent interim period in accordance with the continuous disclosure requirements of the ASX Listing Rules.
+Accordingly, this Half Yearly Report should be read in conjunction with Visioneering Technologies' annual report for the year ended December 31, 2022 and any public announcements made by the Company during the subsequent interim period in accordance with the continuous disclosure requirements of the ASX Listing Rules.